Porting HEP Parameterized Calorimeter Simulation Code to GPUs: Test Data

 \section{Test Data}

 The inputs to FastCaloSim are tuples containing information about the incoming particle: the particle type and associated four-vector, which consists of the particle's energy and momentum.
-Additional details -- e.g. calorimeter layer, cell and amount of energy deposited -- are also included to determine the correct parameterization as the particle traverses the detector.
+Additional details -- \textit{e.g.}, calorimeter layer, cell and amount of energy deposited -- are also included to determine the correct parameterization as the particle traverses the detector.

-For the studies presented here, several different inputs were used; single-particle samples -- electrons, photons and charged pions -- with various initial energies between 16~GeV and 4~TeV and polar angle within the acceptance of the calorimeter; and a sample consisting of $t\bar{t}$ -- top-anti-top quark -- production at a center-of-mass proton-proton collision energy of 13~TeV.
-This is a configuration similar to that as was used in Reference \cite{ATL-SOFT-PUB-2018-002}.
-Single-particle inputs contain only one primary initial particle that results in a relatively small number, $O(1)$, of secondaries being produced per event as the primary particle interacts with the calorimeter material.
-In contrast, the $t\bar{t}$ simulation results in more realistic complex final states, with $O(1000)$ secondaries produced per event.
+For the studies presented here, several different inputs were used; single-particle samples -- electrons, photons and charged pions -- with various initial energies between 16~GeV and 4~TeV, and $\eta$ within the acceptance of the calorimeter; and a sample consisting of $t\bar{t}$ -- top-anti-top quark -- production at a center-of-mass proton-proton collision energy of 13~TeV.
+The underlying event and pile-up (\textit{i.e.}, multiple proton-proton collisions in the same bunch-crossing) are not included in these simulations.
+This is a configuration similar to that as was used in Reference~\cite{ATL-SOFT-PUB-2018-002}.
+Single-particle inputs contain only one primary initial particle that results in a relatively small number, $\mathcal{O}(1)$, of secondaries being produced per event as the primary particle interacts with the calorimeter material.
+In contrast, the $t\bar{t}$ simulation results in more realistic (complex) final states, with $\mathcal{O}(1000)$ secondaries produced per event.
 Such large per-event particle multiplicities could potentially utilize more GPU compute -- provided they have sufficient energy to traverse, and not stop in, the calorimeter -- and can therefore represent a good benchmark for algorithm performance.